open-wc/open-wc/packages/rollup-plugin-html/README.md

 ### html

-Type: `string|[{ name: string, html: string, rootDir: string}]`
+Type: `string|[{ name: string, html: string}]`

 Provide the HTML directly as string.
-If multiple files are provided then name, html, and rootDir are required.
+If multiple files are provided then name and html are required.

 ### outputBundleName